 Graham Pawelec, PhD

 Graham Pawelec received an MA in Natural Sciences in 1978 and a PhD in Transplantation Immunology in 1982 from the University of Cambridge, UK, and the Dr. habil and Venia Legendi from the University of Tübingen, Germany, where he became Professor of Experimental Immunology in 1997.
 From 1999 to 2017 he led the Tübingen Ageing and Tumour Immunology (TATI) group within the Second Department of Internal Medicine, University of Tübingen Hospitals System.
-He remains affiliated part-time Faculty at the epartment of Immunology, University of Tübingen.
+He remains affiliated part-time Faculty at the Department of Immunology, University of Tübingen.
 He is currently affiliated with the Cancer Solutions Program, Health Sciences North Research Institute of Canada, Sudbury, ON, and is a Visiting Professor at Nottingham Trent University, UK, King´s College London, London, UK, and is an Honorary Professor at Manchester University, UK.

 Corresponding author: Xiaodong Li, PhD